CatDarkGame/AISkyboxGenerator/README.md

 ## Usage
-- You need to get the API from [Blockadelabs](https://www.blockadelabs.com/)
+- You need to get the API from [Blockadelabs](https://www.blockadelabs.com/) (Wait for an API email)
 - Enter your API key in Unity Engine -> Player Settings>AI Skybox Generator
 - Open Tool in Unity Engine ->  AI Tools/AI Skybox Generator